lizmat/articles/a-gaze-of-iterators-2.md

 say 42.iterator.is-lazy;           # False
 say 42.iterator.is-deterministic;  # True
 ```
 The `.is-lazy` method indicates whether the iterator is lazy or not.
 In hindsight, the term "lazy" was probably a bad choice.
 The most obvious thing about "lazy" iterators, is that you cannot calculate the number of elements it will produce.
-So the term "countable" (with reversing the value) would probably have been better:
+So the term "countable" (with reversing the value) would probably have been better.
 ```
 say (1..*).iterator.is-lazy;  # True
 ```
-is an example of a "lazy" iterator, of which you cannot count the number of elems.
+is an example of a "lazy" iterator, of which you can **not** count the number of elems.
 If you try to do that with the `.elems` method, you will get an error:
 ```
 say (1..*).elems;  # Cannot .elems a lazy list
 ```
 If it wouldn't produce the error, it would hang because it would be producing values "ad infinitum" literally!
+Before being able to tell you the number of elements.

 The `is-deterministic` method indicates whether the iterator, given a certain source, will always produce the same values in the same order.
 The Raku internals can optimize certain situations if it knows whether the produced values will always be the same.
 ```